Look as You Leap: Planning Simultaneous Motion and Perception for High-DOF Robots: Introduction

 \section{Introduction}

 Achieving mobile manipulation (e.g., navigating to a table to grasp a tool) alongside perception tasks (e.g., tracking an object or a human) remains highly challenging.
-In this work, we address the problem of planning robot motions for a high-degree-of-freedom (\dof) robot that effectively achieves a given perception task while the robot and the perception target move in a dynamic environment.
-A fundamental challenge emerges: the objectives of motion and perception often conflict---perception tasks impose non-trivial constraints on robot motion, as performance varies with object shape, occlusion, distance, and viewing angle~\cite{yin2021center, zheng2023deep, minaee2021image}.
-For example, detecting human faces often requires maintaining a frontal view, while reliable object tracking typically benefits from close proximity.
-At the same time, motion planning for high-degree-of-freedom (\dof) robots must follow kinematic constraints, avoid obstacles and nearby humans, and account for the complex, nonlinear relationship between the robot's configuration and the camera pose.
+In this work, we address the problem of solving motion planning problems for high degree-of-freedom (\dof) robots from a start to a goal configuration with a given perception task under both static and dynamic environments.
+A fundamental challenge emerges: the objectives of motion and perception often conflict.
+The perception tasks could impose non-trivial constraints on robot motion, as performance varies with object shape, occlusion, distance, and viewing angle~\cite{yin2021center, zheng2023deep, minaee2021image}.
+For example, achieving reliable perception may require the robot to move closer to a target or adopt specific viewing angles, which can conflict with motion objectives such as maintaining clearance from obstacles, respecting kinematic limits, or following a short and smooth path.
+At the same time, planning for high-degree-of-freedom (\dof) robots with perception constraints must account for the complex, nonlinear relationship between the robot's configuration and the camera pose.

 As an example, consider the situation in \cref{fig:ur5_demo}.
-A mobile robot with wrist-mounted camera must navigate a cluttered environment while observing a monitor at the end of the hallway.
-The robot must navigate through clutter with a differential drive base while simultaneously maintaining tracking performance, \ie it avoids occlusions and attains high tracking confidence.
+A mobile manipulator with a wrist-mounted camera must move from a start to a goal configuration through a cluttered environment while observing a monitor at the end of the hallway.
+The robot must reach its goal with a trajectory that maintains good tracking performance, \ie it avoids occlusions and achieves high tracking confidence.

 \FloatBarrier